-So, just how do you determine the sex of those just-hatched fluff balls in your incubator?
-And how do you tell the adults apart too?
+So, how do you determine the sex of those just-hatched fluff balls in your incubator?
+And how do you tell a rooster from a hen?

 Sexing a chick can be easy (sex link chicks), or it can be a mysterious art form that takes years to perfect (vent sexing).

-In this article we are going to give you some background behaviors and techniques to help you identify your chickens’ sex.
+This article will give you some background behaviors and techniques to help you identify your chickens’ sex.

-It is important to have a general idea of what happens when as far as plumage development goes, otherwise how do you know what you are looking at?
+It is important to have a general idea of what happens when plumage development goes, otherwise.
+How do you know what you are looking at?

 Here are a few milestones to refresh your memory:

-- Week 5-15 – gangly teenager stage – characteristic behaviors are starting to show
+- Form Week 5-15 – gangly teenager stage – characteristic behaviors are starting to show

 - Week 13 – adult feathers starting to come in

-- Week 16-20 – growth is slowing down, maturity is approaching.
+- In Weeks 16-20 – growth is slowing down, maturity is approaching.
 Pullets may start squatting if you pet them.
-Cockerels will start crowing
+Cockerels will start crowing.